SPARDAXOS/Primrose/README.md

 # Primrose
-A 3D game engine made to further study OpenGL and GLSL.
+A game engine I am working on for educational purposes :)